LiTingyu1997/mindocr/README.md

 ### 1. Text Detection and Recognition Demo

-After installing MindOCR, we can run text detection and recognition on an arbitrary image easily as follows.
+After installing MindSpore OCR, we can run text detection and recognition on an arbitrary image easily as follows.

 ```shell
 python tools/infer/text/predict_system.py --image_dir {path_to_img or dir_to_imgs} \